ngxs/store/docs/introduction/installation.md

 # of if you want to update multiple things at the same time
 yarn add @ngxs/{store,logger-plugin,devtools-plugin}@dev

+# or if you are using pnpm
+pnpm install @ngxs/store@dev
+pnpm install @ngxs/logger-plugin@dev
+pnpm install @ngxs/devtools-plugin@dev
 ```

 This will install the version currently tagged as `@dev`.